rschumann/spree_drop_ship/README.md

 ----

 - Stock Items should automatically be set to backorderable false if the variant doesnt belong to the stock locations supplier.
-- Must allow suppliers to edit their stock location addresses & require it.
 - Return Authorization UI
 - Better documentation